Having spent the first day at Rwanda’s capital of Kigali, we took a sardine-packed bus to the southwestern town of Kigeme.

 Bishop Augustin of the Kigeme Diocese at the All Africa’s Bishops Conference

 Anglican Educational Leaders in the Kigeme diocese

-Esther has been a key leader in the Healthy Mums Project, which has greatly reduced the infant mortality rate.
+Esther has been key in greatly reducing the infant mortality rate.

 Janice Hird with Jeanne D’Arc, Leader of the Anglican Schools